 3. Don’t forget about veggies!

 Veggies are also bursting with fibre but are often overlooked in favour of fruits.
 Again, don’t just rely on a few staples.
 Weaning is a golden opportunity to expose your baby to all the wonderful flavours and textures of vegetables.
 We know that having an adequate intake of vegetables will affect your babies gut health now and in the future.
-To achieve this, you need to train your baby to like vegetables from the start, and you can do this by following a vegetable led approach to weaning and continuing to offer a variety of vegetables every day.
+To achieve this, you need to train your baby to like vegetables from the start.
+You can do this by following a vegetable-led approach to weaning and offering various vegetables every day.

 4. Introduce whole grains slowly

 While adults should eat mostly wholegrains for good gut health, it’s important to remember that babies are not mini-adults.
 Wholegrains can be too filling for babies who need lots of energy but have small tummies.
 So introduce these gradually to your baby.
-You can do this by offering a variety of cereals like porridge, Ready Brek, Weetabix or Shredded Wheat or any of these breakfast options.
-And when it comes to breads, pasta and rice, alternate between white and wholegrain varieties.
+You can do this by offering various cereals like porridge, Ready Brek, Weetabix or Shredded Wheat or any of these breakfast options.
+And when it comes to bread, pasta and rice, alternate between white and wholegrain varieties.
 Here’s some advice on when and how to introduce these gluten-containing foods.
 Never add bran to your child’s diet.